neurodatascience/file_tree_check/README.md

 The creation and usage of SmartPath objects takes time and memory that is not insignificant for large dataset.
 Using pathlib.Path or simply iterating once with os.walk() and getting every single operation and metrics at once might yield significant improvements in performance but would require a major rewrite and could be challenging to keep readable and maintanable.

+### Create a branch of the script without the plot generation for easier installation
+Currently, the only functions that necessitate the 3.6+ python and the required librairies are the plot generation.
+Having a branch without the plot functions would allow the script to run without installing any libraries and with a python version potentially down to 3.2 (when argparse was introduced).